nilaymaj/courza/README.md

 yarn start
 ```

 This starts up the Webpack dev bundler and runs the server.
-Make sure the `mongod` service is running (you can start it with `sudo service mongod start`).
+Make sure the MongoDB service is running on your system.

 If the app runs fine, you should see the following lines logged at the end:

 ```
 [server] Started server at port 8000
 [db] Successfully connected to database.
+[aws] Credentials loaded successfully
 ```

 ### Starting the web-app